Medication Safety in the Office Practice

 Many office practices accept sample medications and dispense these medications to their patients.
 Patients generally appreciate receiving samples of newly prescribed medications so they can trial them before purchasing a full prescription.
 While this practice often promotes goodwill with patients, it can also present risks.

 Sample medications dispensed to patients from an office practice do not benefit from a pharmacist’s review; therefore, extra care must be exercised when dispensing samples.
-Medical Mutual’s practice tip Medications: Distribution of Sample Medications in the Practice Setting provides detailed information on how to receive, store, and distribute sample medications.
+Medical Mutual’s Practice Tip Medications: Distribution of Sample Medications in the Practice Setting provides detailed information on how to receive, store, and distribute sample medications.

 Monitoring